Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 Ⓒ photo-ac.com

-Tip: The best season to visit Bandokoro Ōtaki is late May for the fresh spring color and mid to late October for the fall foliage.
+Tip: The best seasons to visit Bandokoro Ōtaki are late May for the fresh spring colors and mid-to-late October for the fall foliage.

 Information about the Accessibility of Bandokoro Ōtaki Falls